-A few years ago when I was in Joshua Tree I saw this beautiful sign outside of a restaurant that was more or less like the logo I've created on the back of these t-shirts.
+A few years ago when I was in Joshua Tree I saw this beautiful sign outside of a restaurant that was more or less like the logo above.
 The sign totally moved me and sparked this idea for me to recreate the sign, put it onto a shirt and sell the shirts to raise awareness on each topic that was currently being addressed.
-All the proceeds would then be donated to different organizations that would help with each of those topics (ie BLM, the LGBTQ community, First Nations, Spinal Cord Research, etc) .
-The BLM movement of 2020 finally pushed me to follow through with this idea, as I really wanted to do something to contribute more and create something that could be used over and over again.
-All of us who wear these shirts are now part of a crew who speak up for the things we believe in and want to create positive changes for.
+All the proceeds would then be donated to different organizations that would help with each of those topics.
+The BLM movement of 2020 is what finally pushed me to follow through with this idea and I finally created something that we could all wear proudly and become a group of people who speak up for the things we believe in and want to create positive changes for.

-For the second batch of shirts, we were able to raise $400, which I decided to donate to Spirit North, a national charitable organization that uses land-based activities to improve the health and well-being of Indigenous youth, empowering them to become unstoppable in sport, school and life.
-Through the transformative power of sport and play, our participants learn important lessons, discover untold potential and build the confidence and courage needed to overcome the hardships Indigenous youth often face.
-Visit https://www.spiritnorthxc.ca/who-we-are to find out more about them.
+In 2021 we were able to raise $400, which I decided to donate to Spirit North, a national charitable organization that uses land-based activities to improve the health and well-being of Indigenous youth, empowering them to become unstoppable in sport, school and life.
+Through the transformative power of sport and play, our participants learn important lessons, discover untold potential and build the confidence and courage needed to overcome the hardships Indigenous youth often face (visit https://www.spiritnorthxc.ca/who-we-are to find out more about them).

-Thank you SO much to all of you who have purchased and tagged me in your previous We Welcome. t-shirt posts — you have no idea how much it helped and how many more people have reached out to me because of it.
+Thank you SO much to all of you who have purchased We Welcome. merch in the past - you have no idea how much it helps and how many more people will reach out to me because of it.
 The movement is real and we are making a difference together.
+Keep spreading that love!